pantrypoints/sp/content/en/research/countries/china/xi/chapter-01c.md

 The major political judgment of socialism with Chinese characteristics entering a new era has rich and profound ideological connotations.
-In the report of the 19th National Congress of the Communist Party of China, Comrade Xi Jinping revealed the scientific connotation of the new era of socialism with Chinese characteristics from five dimensions, comprehensively described the beautiful prospects of China in the new era from the perspective of the continuity of history and reality, the combination of goals and approaches, and the connection between domestic and
+In the report of the 19th National Congress of the CCP, Comrade Xi Jinping revealed the scientific connotation of the new era of socialism with Chinese characteristics from five dimensions, comprehensively described the beautiful prospects of China in the new era from the perspective of the continuity of history and reality, the combination of goals and approaches, and the connection between domestic and